 2. The institutions shall refuse access to a document where disclosure would undermine the protection of:

-- commercial interests of a natural or legal person, including intellectual property, unless there is an overriding public interest in disclosure.
+- commercial interests of a natural or legal person, including intellectual property, - court proceedings and legal advice, - the purpose of inspections, investigations and audits, unless there is an overriding public interest in disclosure.